Moving From the UK to Austria

 Currency: Euro

 Salzburg is another great Austrian city with a thriving job market and enticingly beautiful architecture.
 It is also home to the country’s current best football team, FC Red Bull Salzburg, so if you are a football fan, you can still enjoy the spirit of the game and some European competition action.
+And if you are a fan of warmer climates, Innsbruck is your city of choice.
+Situated between two mountain chains, the city offers spectacular views and opportunities to engage in various activities.

-Working in Austria – your options
+Working in Austria

-Boasting a GDP of 380€ billion in 2019, the Austrian economy is going strong.
-With highly developed industry sectors, such as food production, international tourism, vehicle manufacturing, engineering, service provision and more, being some of the most important industries in the national economy, you’ll find many openings on the job market.
-Teaching English is always an option for Brits, as well.
-While job remuneration differs from city to city (or village) the gross average is 42,729 € per annum.
-As for the work-life balance, you get 5 weeks of paid leave per year (6 if you have 25 years of service) and there are also 13 paid public holidays.
+With highly developed industry sectors, such as food production, international tourism, vehicle manufacturing, engineering, service provision, and more, you’ll find many openings in the job market.
+Teaching English is always an option for Brits who have decided to relocate to Austria.
+As for the work-life balance, you get 5 weeks of paid leave per year (6 if you have 25 years of service), and there are also 13 paid public holidays.
 Traditionally, Austrians work 40 hours per week.

 If you want to be eco-friendly, then Austria, with its top-quality public transport network, might be the place for you.
 There are trains, buses, trams, underground, boats, and even cable cars to choose from.